MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ```
 For windows user :

-please login to the cluster via MobaXterm
+please login to the cluster via MobaXterm.

----
 change directory to **project**.
 ```
 cd project